hypercore-one/znn_cli_csharp/docs/ledger.md

 ![nanos-znn-app](/docs/assets/screenshots/nanos-znn-ready.png)

-- [Download](https://github.com/HyperCore-One/znn_cli_csharp/releases) the latest Zenon CLI for Linux/MacOs/Windows.
+- The Zenon CLI is available Linux/MacOs/Windows as a downloadable binary from the [releases page](../../../../releases).
 - Install the Zenon CLI by extracting the archive to a location on your desktop device.
 - Open a command prompt and change directory to the location of the Zenon CLI.
-For example: `C:\znn-cli`.
+For example: `cd ~/znn-cli`.

 ### **4. Use the Zenon wallet**